Koha-Community/kohadocs/source/opac.rst

 -  If allowed by your
    :ref:`OPACAllowHoldDateInFuture`
-   preference, the 'Hold Starts on Date' column will show.
+   preference, the 'Hold starts on date' column will show.
 This field allows the patron to have their hold start on a future date.

--  By default holds placed in the system remain until canceled, but if the patron fills in a 'Hold Not Needed After' date then the hold has an expiration date.
+-  By default holds placed in the system remain until canceled, but if the patron fills in a 'Hold not needed after' date then the hold has an expiration date.

    -  **Important**

-          Expired holds are removed by the :ref:`Expired Holds Cron Job <expired-holds-label>`, this is not an automatic process and must be set up by your system administrator
+          Expired holds are removed by the :ref:`expired holds cron job <expired-holds-label>`, this is not an automatic process and must be set up by your system administrator

 -  If allowed by the :ref:`OpacHoldNotes` preference then